JustDylan/recipeGenerator/README.md

 # Sources & Attributation

 As a disclaimer, we utilized AI to augment our abilities.
-However, we handdesigned the premise, UML diagram, and the UI.
+However, we handdesigned the premise, UML diagram, UI, and this very README.

 Our print icon and program logo/icon are our own work, but all other icons were retrieved from [Iconoir](https://iconoir.com/).